Toners used to be acidic agents that worked to dry out your acne and reset your skin’s pH balance after cleansing.

 There is a whole slew of new toners out there promising all kinds of different skincare benefits, however, picking the right toner for your skin can still be overwhelming.

-Therefore I decided to make things easier for you and help you with a simplified shopping solution by creating this article that will explain the true meaning of using toners in your skincare regimen as well as suggest six best hydrating toners for glowing skin.
+To make things easier for you.
+I’ve decided to create this quick guide that will explain the true meaning of using toners in your skincare routine, as well as my suggestions for…

 There is a lot of confusion about toners.
 They are often misunderstood and many people don’t know if they should use one or more importantly – how to use it?